6 Dec 2018

 “From what height have you fallen?” the lady on the 999 line was persistent in finding out.

-“About 5 or 6 meters,” I mumbled.
+“About five or six metres,” I mumbled.
 I could hardly breathe.

 Soon after the call I heard the sound of helicopter blades.

 “Oh my God, what sort of condition must I be in,” I remember thinking as the noise got louder.

 Michael, the father of four, slipped off a ladder and plunged from the loft level to the ground floor of his family house while renovating.
 “I landed on my back and broke six transverse processes in my spine and three ribs.
 Later, I found out that London’s Air Ambulance automatically attends falls from heights of above five metres as they tend to result in serious injury.

 “I could feel my legs which was a big relief but the pain in my right hip was unbearable.
 The paramedics gave me pain killers, including morphine but it was only when the doctor from London’s Air Ambulance gave me ketamine that they were able to put me on the stretcher.
 We were at The Royal London Hospital in four minutes. “